 - Soil Type: Sandy soil (spring), heavier soil other than clay (fall)

-- When it's in Trouble: In hot weather or damp weather when disease symptoms include leaf spots or in dry weather when the leaves begin wilting
+- Signs of a Problem: In hot weather or damp weather when disease symptoms include leaf spots or in dry weather when the leaves begin wilting

-- When it's Thriving: In cool weather (spring or fall) on loose soil with leaves that are firm and unblemished
+- Signs of a Healthy Plant: In cool weather (spring or fall) on loose soil with leaves that are firm and unblemished